oleksandrsirenko/cloud-native-foundations/solutions/kubernetes/k3s_cluster.md

 ### Up Virtual Machine

 - `cd exercises` - change directory to exercises (where the Vagrant file is)
-- `vagrant up` - up the virtual box, if nessesary init with the `vagrant init` first
+- `vagrant up` - up the virtual box, if necessary init with the `vagrant init` first
 - `vagrant status` - check the status of virtual machine

 **NOTE**: *To stop this VM, you can run `vagrant halt` to shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
 In either case, to restart it again, simply run `vagrant up`.